Perfect Pitch Baseball Camps

-Grant Birely enters his fifth season on the staff of Bobby Pierce at IPFW.
-He will continue to serve as the pitching coach and recruiting coordinator.
+Grant Birely enters his 10th season on the staff at Purdue Fort Wayne, and 11th season working with current Mastodon head coach Bobby Pierce in 2018.
+He serves as the pitching coach and recruiting coordinator.

-In 2010 the Mastodons won their first conference series in program history and also set a school record for most Division-I wins in program history.
+In 2010, the Mastodons won their first conference series in program history and also set a school record for most Division-I wins in program history.
 The pitching staff improved the team strikeout total while lowering the walk total and the team ERA.
-Birely had his first pitcher at IPFW sign a professional contract after the season.
+Birely had his first pitcher at Purdue Fort Wayne sign a professional contract after the season.

-In Coach Birely's first season at IPFW in 2009, the Mastodons had a Pre-Season Wallace Award Watch List Pitcher.
+In Coach Birely's first season at Purdue Fort Wayne in 2009, the Mastodons had a Pre-Season Wallace Award Watch List Pitcher.
 Mastodon pitchers improved the number of strikeouts and picked off 25 base runners.
 Birely helped the team maintain a 3.0 GPA and saw one of his pitchers earn Fireman of the Year award for the best relief pitcher in the Prospect Collegiate Summer League.

 Prior to Metro State, Birely served as an assistant coach at Regis Jesuit High School for two seasons under head coach Steve Cavnar.
 While at Regis Jesuit, he worked with the pitchers and helped the Raiders advance to the 5A state quarterfinals in 2007.